dannyh79/dannyh79.github.io/app/posts/(data)/2020-04-02-auto-launch-oracle-vm.md

 #### 5-3.
 Verify

-The setup is done when you see the below using `$ oci iam availability-domain list`:
+The setup is done when you see the below using `$ oci iam availability-domain list{:sh}`:
 ![put public key to OCI](/assets/images/autolaunch-oracle-vm/9.png)

 #### 6. Try Create Instances via CLI